Back to top anchor

 REV Vascular Ultrasound

-REV Vascular Ultrasound, a subsidiary of Richard Evans Vascular, helps diagnose conditions like varicose veins, spider veins, blood clots, blocked arteries for intermittent claudication, ulcers, TIAs, stroke, and aneurysms.
+Richard Evans Vascular also offers vascular ultrasounds to help diagnose conditions like varicose veins, spider veins, blood clots, blocked arteries for intermittent claudication, ulcers, TIAs, stroke, and aneurysms.

 IANZ accredited.